tronalddump-io/tronald-db/README.md

 - The `function/` directory contains always the latest version of all functions and stored procedures.
 - The `migration/` directory contains all migration files.
 - The `schema/current.sql` file holds the latest version of the database schema.
-- The `manifest.sql` file contains a list of migration files in the order each the files should be executed.

 ## License